gregs1104/pgbench-tools/README.md

 Sponsor notes
 =============

-The soon to be _pgbent_ has supported from 2019-2025 by a generous time allocation from [Crunchy Data](https://www.crunchydata.com/).
-We successfully found performance and integration issues in two successive new PostgreSQL releases.
+_pgbent_ was supported from 2019-2025 by a generous time allocation from [Crunchy Data](https://www.crunchydata.com/).
+The work successfully found performance and integration issues in two successive new PostgreSQL releases.
 As of June 2025 Crunchy Data has been acquired by Snowflake.

 From project inception on PG8.2/2006 to PG17/2024, all the hardware for the original _pgbench_tools_ development period was personally supplied by Greg Smith, to keep the work independent of employer entangement and vendor influence.
 The first sponsored sample is from Crunchy:  one of the M4 Apple Silicon systems with the 128GB of RAM minimum needed to do well on the Open Street Map tests is under evaluation for PG17 and then PG18.